arielherself/espresso/README.md

 <p align="center">Origin: <a href="https://te.arielherself.xyz/the-world-in-brief">https://te.arielherself.xyz/the-world-in-brief</a><hr>

-<strong>Russia </strong>stepped up its assault on <strong>eastern</strong> <strong>Ukraine</strong> ahead of the first anniversary of its invasion on February 24th.
-Volodomyr Zelensky, Ukraine’s president, said the situation in the east had “become tougher” as Russian forces advanced near the city of Bakhmut.
+<strong>Ursula von der Leyen</strong>, president of the European Commission, arrived in Kyiv for meetings with Volodymyr Zelensky, Ukraine’s president, about his country eventually joining the EU.
+Earlier <strong>Russia </strong>stepped up its assault on <strong>eastern</strong> <strong>Ukraine</strong>.
+Mr Zelensky said the situation in the east had “become tougher” as Russian forces advanced near the city of Bakhmut.
 However Ukrainian troops there are [quietly confident](https://te.arielherself.xyz/europe/2023/02/01/ukraines-troops-in-the-east-are-quietly-confident) of holding their enemy off.
-Russia wants to make gains before [tanks and weapons from the West](https://te.arielherself.xyz/the-economist-explains/2023/01/25/what-makes-germanys-leopard-2-tank-the-best-fit-for-ukraine) arrive in Ukraine.

 The <strong>European Central Bank</strong> raised interest rates by 0.5 percentage points to 2.5% and signalled a similar rise in March.
 Euro-zone inflation has [been slowing](https://te.arielherself.xyz/finance-and-economics/2022/12/07/inflation-is-falling-but-not-enough), due to cheaper energy costs, but at 8.5% remains high.
 The <strong>Bank of England</strong> raised its rate by the same amount, from 3.5% to 4%, but suggested that the pace of rises may slow.